 When Whitney Houston took it up, Dolly Parton had already taken I Will Always Love You to number one on the charts twice – once upon its 1974 release and again with a new version in 1982.
 That’s pretty unstoppable territory, but it didn’t phase Houston.

-Whitney’s magnificent remake was the perfect vehicle for her unparalleled vocals and immaculate sense of drama, besting Dolly Paton by topping every chart that existed and becoming the best-selling single by a woman of all time.
+Whitney’s magnificent remake was the perfect vehicle for her unparalleled vocals and immaculate sense of drama, besting Dolly Parton by topping every chart that existed and becoming the best-selling single by a woman of all time.
 This is simply the best covers by Whitney!

 9. Jolene – The White Stripes

 Jack White at the height of his power was a terrifying, unstoppable force.
 His tortured vocals and angered passion felt like it was tearing out of his chest with every line.
-Moreover, Jack has the ability to make noises from his guitar so weird they could scare a woolly mammoth into charging.
+Moreover, Jack has the ability to create sounds from his guitar so bizarre and unique they could scare a woolly mammoth into charging.

 The White Stripes’ stunning tribute to Dolly Parton – the second of her songs on this list – put the tune in a completely new context and lent it new emotional charge.
 Shortly put, if you think Miley Cyrus does the best cover of Jolene, you would be dead wrong.